llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

 implemented if you don't want to support running JITed code.
 The return value is just the address of the newly allocated memory as raw big endian hex bytes.

+### Priority To Implement

+High if you want LLDB to be able to JIT code and run that code.
+JIT code also needs data which is also allocated and tracked.

+Low if you don't support running JIT'ed code.

 ## _m\<addr\>

 Deallocate memory that was previously allocated using an allocate memory pack.

+The deallocate memory packet is `_m<addr>` where you pass in the address you got back from a previous call to the allocate memory packet.
+It returns `OK` if the memory was successfully deallocated, or `EXX`" for an error, or an empty response if not supported.

 ### Priority To Implement